adamsilver/fdpb/02-a-checkout-flow.md

 Like most designers, Caroline thought that putting them on separate pages would be overkill.
 In reality, users weren’t bothered.
 So start with one thing (field or question) per page, then, through research, find out if grouping fields improves the experience.

-That is not to say you’ll always end up combining screens — in my experience the best results come from splitting things apart, period.

 While this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies), it’s useful to understand why it works so well.

 - Principle 6 says that we should *design interfaces that help users focus on core tasks by prioritising it*.
 It even goes on to say that *people should be able to focus on one thing at a time*.
 One Thing Per Page is simply following this principle to the letter, and in doing so, it drastically reduces the cognitive burden on users.
 - When users fill in a small form, errors are caught and shown early and often.
 If there’s one thing to fix, it’s easy to fix, which reduces the chance of users giving up on the task.
 - If pages have little on them, they'll load quickly.
 Faster pages reduce the risk of users leaving and they build trust.
 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.
-- Conversely, a long form takes a long time to complete.
-It it takes too long there's a risk that the page times out or the computer freezes causing data loss.
+- Conversely, a long form increases the chance of a page time out or the computer freezing.
 This is what happens to Daniel, the lead character in “I, Daniel Blake”[^].
 With declining health and having never used a computer, it freezes and he loses his data.
 In the end, he gives up.
 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.
-- It allows you to innovate as the entire screen is dedicated to one thing.
+- It allows you to innovate as the entire screen is dedicated to just one thing.

 ## Flow And Order